We are inviting submissions for our “Donor Perspectives” library (coming soon)

 Project partner, Kathy Kwan (Eustace Kwan Family Foundation) explains the motivations and intentions behind the Guide to Effective Philanthropy.

-If you have already accessed and read through the Guide, please submit your inputs and feedback here!
+If you have already accessed and read through the Guide, please submit your feedback here!

 To write to us directly, please send questions and comments to: email@example.com